by Rebecca Holland

-Tradition aside, this lunch bunch had plenty of options, (caffès literally on every corner – this is Italy!), but chose Sciascia for a reason.
+There are plenty of options in Prati, but people choose Sciascia for a reason.
 One of the only places in Rome that still roasts its own, the caffè is meticulous in the selection of its beans, and never disappoints with the signature arabica/robusta blend.
 Even the baristas look more professional than their counterparts in the rest of the city, dressed in slick button ups and black pants, and gliding behind the bar with professionalism and efficient grace.

 They’re known for having one of the best cappucinos in town, but the true specialty is un caffè con cioccolato, a perfect espresso with a healthy dose of dark cocoa in the bottom.
 Stir in a bit of brown sugar, stand at the bar like a local, inhale, and enjoy.